-66. Why didn't the Board choose a metric related to student loan debts or loan default rates?
+63. Why didn't the Board choose a metric related to student loan debts or loan default rates?

 - Board staff actively monitor the System's student debt/default data and these data are reported annually to, and approved by, the Board of Governors and each university's Boards of Trustees as part of the University Work Plans. - The challenge of using student loan/default data as an accountability metric is that student loan debts are largely comprised of non-instructional costs that are part of a regular lifestyle (housing, food, transportation).
 In fact, tuition, fees and books only represent one-third of the total 2016-17 costs of attendance within the State University System of Florida.
-Although universities can offer, or even require, financial literacy programs and counselling services to students, it is a large conceptual jump to actually use this data to hold universities accountable for the non-instructional financial decisions that individual students choose to make about their personal lifestyle. - It is also important to note that a possible unintended consequence of including student debt, or default rates, as a performance funding metric is that it could negatively impact student access, which is a key component of affordability, because it would provide an incentive for universities to admit students who are less likely to incur debt and/or default.
+Although universities can offer, or even require, financial literacy programs and counselling services to students, it is a large conceptual jump to actually use this data to hold universities accountable for the non-instructional financial decisions that individual students choose to make about their personal lifestyle.

+- o It is also important to note that a possible unintended consequence of including student debt, or default rates, as a performance funding metric is that it could negatively impact student access, which is a key component of affordability, because it would provide an incentive for universities to admit students who are less likely to incur debt and/or default. - The proposed metric can address student affordability and the reduction of student debt by encouraging universities to keep fees stable, offer more student aid, and reduce the time to degree.